 Symptoms of sinus disorders vary widely.
 Infection from colds or sinusitis can result in facial pain and pressure, discolored mucous discharge, or nasal obstruction.

 Most people can be treated with antibiotics, i.e. decongestants, antihistamines, and saline sprays, although surgery is an option if pharmaceuticals prove to be ineffective.
 Other factors such as a deviated septum may necessitate surgical treatment.

-- Endoscopic sinus surgery: the doctor uses a thin fiber optic tube to examine the openings of the sinuses and remove abnormal or obstructive tissue
+The doctor uses a thin fiber-optic tube to examine the openings of the sinuses and remove abnormal or obstructive tissue.

 Sinusitis and Sinus Headache